 Thwaitedale Cottages are an ideal base for walking, cycling or simply relaxing and enjoying the Yorkshire Dales.
-The holiday cottages are fully equipped for self-catering and have the added benefits of bed linen and towels provided, full central-heating and utilities all included, with a wood-burner or open fire, if needed, to come home to after a day out in the Dales.
-Private off road parking & storage is available for bikes.
+The holiday cottages are fully equipped for self-catering and have the added benefits of bed linen and towels provided, full central-heating and utilities all included, with an open fire, if needed, to come home to after a day out in the Dales.
+Private off road parking.
 Book your property for a holiday for 2, romantic retreat or friends and family holiday.
-Reduced rates for couples, see the dropdown menu on the Availability Page.
-Weekly or longer lets or short-breaks, the choice is yours.
+Weekly or longer lets available.
+We also do short breaks in low season.

-If you fancy a drink or a meal out, The Kearton Hotel in Thwaite provides good food, book in for Evening Meal, or call in for coffee, lunch or a drink.
+If you fancy a drink or a meal out, The Kearton Hotel in Thwaite provides good food, or call in for coffee, lunch or a drink.
 The Farmer's Arms pub in nearby Muker offers good beer and bar meals.
 It's only one mile walking across the fields or by road.
 Tan Hill Inn, the highest pub in England is only 6 miles away.
 There are pubs and teashops in most villages in the dales.
-Ghyllfoot at Gunnerside or Humble Pie & Guy at Askrigg make a range of tasty bistro meals for a night in with no cooking!
+Ghyllfoot at Gunnerside make a range of tasty bistro meals for a night in with no cooking!